balcortex/100_days_code_web_development/README.md

 ### HTML Web Forms - Pt.
 5

 Today I learned about the maximum length validation, which will directly prevent the user from entering more than the specified characters.

+## Day 145 - 2024/02/24

+### HTML Web Forms - Pt.
+6

+Today I learned about number range validation, which allows us to control the minimum and maximum numerical values (time and dates too) the user can enter.